Don January: Professional career

-January is well known for his success on the Senior PGA Tour (now the Champions Tour), winning 22 events including two PGA Seniors' Championships.
+January is well known for his success on the Senior PGA Tour (now the PGA Tour Champions), winning 22 events including two PGA Seniors' Championships.
 In 1980, he won the first official event on the Senior PGA Tour—the Atlantic City Senior International.

 The Don January Golf Classic is a golf tournament played annually in the spring that was established to honor him in 1990 by his alma mater, now known as the University of North Texas.

-In early 1961, January appeared as himself on the March 6 episode of the game show To Tell the Truth.
+January appeared as himself on the March 6, 1961 episode of the game show To Tell the Truth.
 He received two votes.

+Death

+January died at his home in Dallas on May 7, 2023, at the age of 93.